IchanP/L3-DateConverter/tests/testspecification.md

 An error message is displayed to the user telling them they cannot perform that operation as it is not an accepted date.

+### TC2.3 User should be informed of invalid date when converting from Gregorian to Japanese Era

+#### Test Steps

+1. Select the Gregorian Calendar to convert from
+2. Select the Japanese Era Calendar to convert to
+3. In the input field type "644/12/25" // TODO fix this
+4. Press Convert

+#### Expected

+An error message is displayed to the user telling them they cannot perform that operation as there is no Japanese Era on that day.

 ## TC 3 - Date Formats

 #### Common Steps